 P.T.
 Barnum created stories that were nowhere close to being true and he knew it and didn’t care.
 It made no difference at all.
 General Tom Thumb wasn’t a real General and he wasn’t the size of your thumb, but that didn’t matter.
 “Jumbo” wasn’t the worlds largest elephant, “Feejee” wasn’t really a mermaid, Anna Swan wasn’t really a “giant”, and the flea circus wasn’t real either, however, people swear they saw fleas performing in a tiny little circus.
 LOL.
 P.T.
 Barnum was a genius.

 Everything Barnum did was to attract a crowd of curious onlookers and promote the hell out of it.
-He even invented his own words to describe his freak show attractions such “jumbo”, “bandwagon”, and “humbug” to name a few that you would recognize.
+He even invented his own words to describe his freak show attractions such as “jumbo”, “bandwagon”, and “humbug” to name a few that you would recognize.